pydata/xarray/doc/plotting.rst

     a.plot()

 It may seem strange that
-the the values on the y axis are decreasing with 0 on the top.
-This is because the axis labels and ranges correspond to the values of the coordinates.
-The pixels are centered over their coordinates.
+the the values on the y axis are decreasing with -0.5 on the top.
+This is because the pixels are centered over their coordinates, and the axis labels and ranges correspond to the values of the coordinates.

 An `extended slice <http://docs.scipy.org/doc/numpy/reference/arrays.indexing.html>`__ can be used to reverse the order of the rows, producing a